 There are several roads that you can take to get from San Francisco to Yosemite, but I recommend CA Highway 140 that will take you through the towns of Fish Camp and Mariposa.

-As someone who has been to Yosemite a couple of times, I want to tell you NOT to book your hotel last moment, especially if you travel from June through early September.
+When looking for places to stay in Yosemite, I want to tell you NOT to book your hotel last moment, especially if you travel from June through early September.
 Yosemite is one of the busiest destinations California and you can easily pay a few hundred dollars for a basic room.

 PRO TIP: Yosemite demands time, especially if you plan on doing some of the most popular hikes like Yosemite Falls, Nevada Falls, or Half Dome (which requires a permit).
 However, this national park has plenty of easy-to-moderate trails perfect for beginner explorers.
 For example, Bridalveil Falls is an easy hike, and the Glacier Overlook is a short but spectacular trail accessible from the parking lot.